Theme Adjuster

 The lab is based in the Technion Faculty of Data and Decision Sciences.
 Joining the lab requires admission to a Technion MSc/PhD track, typically within this faculty.

-I’m primarily looking for students who will join the MSc/PhD programs in Data and Decision Sciences, though cross-faculty co-advising may be possible in select cases.
-If you are not currently enrolled but plan to apply to these programs and are interested in the lab, you are very welcome to reach out.
+If you are not currently enrolled but plan to apply to these programs and are interested in the lab, you are still very welcome to reach out.

 How to Join